Giskard-AI/giskard-hub/script-docs/hub/ui/annotate.rst

 Correctness Check
 ------------------

-Check whether all information from the reference answer is present in the model answer without contradiction.
+Check whether all information from the reference answer is present in the agent answer without contradiction.
 Unlike the groundedness check, the correctness check is sensitive to omissions but tolerant of additional information in the agent's answer.

 .. admonition:: Example